Requirements Effective for all Coterms Matriculating in Autumn 2015-16 and thereafter.

 To be accepted to the coterminal master’s program in communication – media studies track, students must find a professor in the Department of Communication to serve as coterminal advisor for the master’s project proposed in the student’s statement of purpose.
 Instructors, lecturers, and faculty from other departments may not serve as an advisor for coterm students in the media studies track.

 We strongly recommend that prospective applicants start developing a topic for their master’s project as early as possible.
 Our faculty web page lists all Communication faculty and links to faculty web sites with detailed information about their research areas.
 Contact a potential advisor about your idea for a master’s project.
 If a faculty member agrees to be your coterminal advisor, they will sign your advising confirmation form that you will then upload at the time of application.
 Faculty can accept only a limited number of students every year, so start this process early.

 Preliminary Program Proposal

 In completing the Preliminary Program Proposal, applicants must specify all courses to be taken in future quarters including the project.
 Where it is not possible to assign a course to a particular quarter, the applicant should make an educated guess.
 Those accepted into the program are required to complete a second, more accurate form (Program Proposal for a Master’s Degree) by the end of their first graduate quarter.
 The proposal is reviewed to determine whether the applicant’s intended program will meet the overall requirements of the coterminal program.
 Please schedule an appointment with the Student Services Manager to receive help completing the proposal.

-Coterminal Course Approval Form (Optional)
+Coterminal Course Transfer Form (Optional)

 Course units may be counted to meet the requirements of only one degree.
-Applicants to the Coterminal Master’s Program in Communication may transfer courses that were taken after Summer Quarter of their freshman year from their undergraduate to their graduate career.
+Applicants to the Coterminal Master’s Program in Communication may transfer courses that were taken after Summer quarter of their freshman year from their undergraduate to their graduate career.